Danton11/shuffleSim/README.md

 ## Shuffle Repository

 This repository contains several programs that perform either a perfect or non-perfect riffle shuffle of a deck of cards.
-Each program is written in a different programming language, including Python, Rust, C, C++, Javascript, Java, and PHP.
+Each program is written in a different programming language, including Python, Rust, C and Java

 ## Folders